SamCH93/bfpwr/package/README.md

 # bfpwr

-**bfpwr** is an R package for power and sample size calculations for Bayes factors
+**bfpwr** is an R package for power and sample size calculations for planned Bayes factor analyses

 ## Installation